joshenoy/sathyabh.at/content/blog/2019-11-17-salut-bucharest.md

 ### Why Romania?

 To which I say why not?
 I've been looking at moving out for a while now, and the US was never an option, especially with the current visa situation (and Jo not being able to work with a dependent visa).
-Europe is what Jo and me had been looking at since a while.
+Europe is what Jo and I had been looking at since a while.
 I've been working with my colleagues from Bucharest, Romania since past couple of years and this gave me a chance to bring up a internal transfer request within my team.
 With the approvals in place, we were finally able to start the process.
 However, as with immigration & inter-country transfers, this was just the start of a long road of lots of paperwork and documentation shuttle.

 ### How did it happen?